 This could prove very time-consuming and repetitive conflict and resolution in the workplace process, so you may want to speak to or write to the 6 employees and ask that they appoint one or more representatives to take part in the grievance procedure on behalf of the group.

 Can an employee appeal the outcome of a grievance?

 The outcome of the grievance should inform the employee of their right to appeal, the time scale to raise an appeal and to whom.

-The appeal should be dealt with by someone not already involved or implicated in the original complaint/investigation.
+The appeal should be dealt with by someone not already involved in conflict resolution in the workplace process or implicated in the original complaint/investigation.

 And finally, remember that whilst there are common threads to many workplace disputes, every case is different.
-Please contact our experts at the earliest possible opportunity so that we can provide your business with bespoke advice and guidance.
+Please contact our workplace conflict resolution service experts at the earliest possible opportunity so that we can provide your business with bespoke advice and guidance.